JonathanAudu/hello-world/README.md

 # hello-world
-M first repository
+My first repository
-Hi, my name is Jonathan a programmer that loves data science and animes.
+Hi, my name is Jonathan a web developer that loves critical thinking and animes.